preshtego/simple-cicd/README.md

-# simple-cicd of java project
+# simple-cicd of java project1